gnadnivek/gnadnivek.github.io/README.md

 as input, and has not been a part a person’s daily lives.
 You don’t see people talking to their phone or microphone everywhere you look.

-I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [@6894583] which provides insight into similar efforts.
+We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [@6894583] which provides insight into similar efforts.